Cesare Fiorio: Biography

 In 1994 he returned to Formula One as team manager of Ligier, then owned by Flavio Briatore, but he was released the following year when Tom Walkinshaw took over the team.
 He was briefly involved with the Forti team in 1996 until its demise mid-season, and then returned to Ligier until the team was taken over by Prost and became Prost Grand Prix.
-At the end of 1998 he joined Minardi as sporting director and he remained there until the middle of 2000 when he resigned after a disagreement with team owner Gabriele Rumi.
+At the end of 1998, he joined Minardi as sporting director and he remained there until the middle of 2000 when he resigned after a disagreement with team owner Gabriele Rumi.
 In 1994, Fiorio was appointed Cavaliere della Repubblica Italiana.
 From 1995 to 2017 he worked as a commentator for the Italian TV station RAI.

 Fiorio owns Camarda Farm which is located between Ostuni and Ceglie Messapica's old town centres in the province of Brindisi.
 The farm produces extra virgin olive oil, "primitivo" wine, corn, vegetables, cheese, fruit and eggs from the farm's own hens.
 In 2017, Fiorio suffered a bad cycling crash which left him in critical condition and he was hospitalized.
-Luckily, he was dismissed later that year after a full recovery.
+He made a full recovery.

+The movie Race for Glory: Audi vs. Lancia is based on his life, with actor Riccardo Scamarcio as Fiorio.